libp2p/js-libp2p/src/address-manager/README.md

 A libp2p node should have a set of listen addresses, which will be used by libp2p underlying transports to listen for dials from other nodes in the network.

-Before a libp2p node starts, a set of listen addresses should be provided to the AddressManager, so that when the node is started, the libp2p transports can use them to listen for connections.
+Before a libp2p node starts, its configured listen addresses will be passed to the AddressManager, so that during startup the libp2p transports can use them to listen for connections.
 Accordingly, listen addresses should be specified through the libp2p configuration, in order to have the `AddressManager` created with them.

-It is important pointing out that libp2p accepts to listen on addresses that intend to rely on any available local port.
+It is important pointing out that libp2p accepts ephemeral listening addresses.
 In this context, the provided listen addresses might not be exactly the same as the ones used by the transports.
-For example tcp may replace `/ip4/0.0.0.0/tcp/0` with something like `/ip4/0.0.0.0/tcp/8989`.
-As a consequence, libp2p should take into account this when advertising its addresses.
+For example TCP may replace `/ip4/0.0.0.0/tcp/0` with something like `/ip4/127.0.0.1/tcp/8989`.
+As a consequence, libp2p should take into account this when determining its advertised addresses.

 ## Announce Addresses